chinamike65/hugo-tuolesi/content/book3/book3en.md

 Before you have the ability to save such evil friends, or even distinguish them, you should stay away from them and not associate with these people for the sake of your own Dharma body and wisdom.

 Keeping the precepts is what we should abide by, including three points:
-If you have taken refuge in the Buddha, you must respect the Buddha statue.
+If you have taken refuge in the Buddha, you must respect the images of the Buddha.

 Once you have taken refuge in the Dharma, you must respect the Dharma.